 Advice for Zakynthos:

 -Research ferry times beforehand, especially during off-season.
-We had been IMG_0498hoping to be back on Kefalonia for at least half a day and instead spent an entire day on Zakynthos.
-If we would IMG_0491have known that, we may have arranged different plans.
+We had been hoping to be back on Kefalonia for at least half a day and instead spent an entire day on Zakynthos.
+If we would have known that, we may have arranged different plans.

 -There are no ATMs within walking distance.
 Get your cash out before arriving on the island.